Scott Leonard, BSME; George C. Dungan II, MPhil(Med)1,2,3

 Infectious disease transmission by airborne particles presents a serious challenge in management of respiratory viral disease.
 COVID-19, the clinical disease related to infection with the SARS-CoV-2 coronavirus (COVID-19) is associated with varying degrees of respiratory distress, hypoxemia, and respiratory failure.
 The challenges of management of these patients’ oxygen

-High Flow Nasal Cannula (HFNC) and High Velocity Nasal Insufflation (HVNI) therapy share a common characteristic, namely the administration of oxygen-rich gas to a patient using an open interface.
-HVNI is a form of NIV which delivers High Flow Oxygen (similar to HFNC) with the addition of imparting high velocity to the heated/humidified gas mixture as it leaves a simple cannula interface.
+High Flow Nasal Cannula (HFNC) and High Velocity Therapy share a common characteristic, namely the administration of oxygen-rich gas to a patient using an open interface.
+High Velocity Therapy is a form of NIV which delivers High Flow Oxygen (similar to HFNC) with the addition of imparting high velocity to the heated/humidified gas mixture as it leaves a simple cannula interface.
 This advantage is particularly important when considering the ability to flush the accessible extrathoracic deadspace and provide not only oxygenation but ventilatory support to spontaneously breathing patients.

-While there have been questions about High Flow therapies presenting an infection risk, existing data suggest that HFNC is a relatively low-ranking source of infectious particle dispersal as long as good affixation and placement practices are followed.15,8,16,17 Other non-invasive forms of oxygen and ventilatory support present additional potential challenges, as in the case of placing an Non-Invasive Positive Pressure Ventilation (NiPPV) mask-to-skin interface.16,17
+While there have been questions about High Flow therapies presenting an infection risk, existing data suggest that HFNC is a relatively low-ranking source of infectious particle dispersal as long as good affixation and placement practices are followed.[8,15,16,17] Other non-invasive forms of oxygen and ventilatory support present additional potential challenges, as in the case of placing an Non-Invasive Positive Pressure Ventilation (NiPPV) mask-to-skin interface.[16,17]

 Such an approach has the advantage of simple implementation but is not without possible limitations to effectual clinical deployment (including mask saturation and uncomfortable warmth under the mask).
 An alternative approach was evaluated after suggestion from Felix Khusid RRT-ACCS,NPS, RPFT, FAARC, FCCM, FCCP, ATSF, Administrative Director of Respiratory Therapy and Pulmonary Physiology in New York; the use of a modified face-tent mask, connected to a hospital vacuum line, for the purpose of providing a region of relative negative pressure at the face of a patient with the goal of ‘scavenging’ particulate mass from the region of the face.
 Such an embodiment has several potential advantages: open comfortable architecture, reduced temperature at the face of the patient compared to a surgical mask, and a durable device for long-term use by the patient.
 This study will evaluate the particle capture potential of the FELIX-1 embodiment using computational fluid dynamic (CFD) methodologies.